maboglia/CorsoJava/appunti/programma/Java28minutes.md

     }
 }
 ```

-#### Creating a Thread by Implementing Runnable interface
+#### Creating a Thread by

+Implementing Runnable interface

-Thread class can also be created by implementing Runnable interface and implementing the method declared in Runnable interface Òpublic void run()Ó. Example below shows the Batting Statistics Thread implemented by implementing Runnable interface.
+Thread class can also be created by implementing Runnable interface and implementing the method declared in Runnable interface 'public void run()'.
+Example below shows the Batting Statistics Thread implemented by implementing Runnable interface.
 ```
 class BowlingStatisticsThread implements Runnable {
     //run method without parameters